RC2014Z80/picoterm/nupetscii-font/readme.md

 Extending ASCII charset would be a great idea to draw ASCII tables and rudimentary interface.

+It is even possible to draw screen and maps by using the Playscii software (see further).

-# NuPETSCII - ASCII charset for C256 Foenix
+## NuPETSCII - ASCII charset for C256 Foenix

 Here are the additionnal chars merged into the `font8.c` file.